 In addition to subscribing to a Working Group mailing list below, if you want to be notified of OFA activities of interest to you that are not part of the activities of the Working Group, please subscribe to one of our OFA notification lists on our Subscriptions page.
 Note that the Working Group mailing lists and our notification lists are not dynamically synchronized.
 They are separate services.
 However, if you joined a Working Group (Mailman) list prior to June 30, 2018, you are already subscribed to a notification list.
 You do not need to subscribe to a notification list.

 The OFA Board conducts the essential business of the OFA.
 The Board meets one Thursday a month and the Executive Work Group meets the other Thursdays.
 OFA public documents such as meeting minutes are stored here, along with folders for specific projects.
 Anyone can view these documents, but write access is controlled.

 The EWG qualifies and tests OpenFabrics Software (OFS) for Linux code prior to distribution and ensures robustness and applicability for commercial usage on popular Linux distributions such as RHEL and SLES.
 OFS and OFED (OpenFabrics Enterprise Distribution) releases and components can be found on the OpenFabrics Software Portal.

 The OFIWG is committed to (1) developing, testing, and distributing and extensible, open source framework that provides access to high-performance fabric interfaces and services; and (2) extensible, open source interfaces aligned with ULP and application needs for high-performance fabric services.

-The MWG promotes the work of OFA and recruits new members.
+OFA Marketing Working Group charter is to promote the benefits of OFA and accelerate the adoption of existing and emerging advanced fabric technologies.
 To view the archives you must be a subscriber.